 Text by the Architects

 The house is reminiscent of a blank canvas.
 It’s all white, except for the floors.
-All the other architecture elements are White—White in the outside and white in the inside.
+All the other architecture elements are White—White on the outside and white on the inside.

-Unlike the image of a child’s simple drawing, however, they chose to exaggerate the building’s ghostly silhouette, presenting a mute character.
+However, unlike the image of a child’s simple drawing, they chose to exaggerate the building’s ghostly silhouette, presenting a mute character.
 By contrast, internal spaces express an eccentric character in response to client requirements.
 Scaleless from the outside, accommodation is on three levels, with intricate ramps and steps.

 About Datar Architecture

 Datar Architecture is a design and construction office of architecture, interior, furniture, and toys led by Jin Otagiri.